containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 {{< / highlight >}}
 ```

-##### etcd certificate
+### etcd certificate

-Don’t forget to generate the certificate for etcd nodes, for example like so:
+Don’t forget to generate the certificate for etcd nodes, for example as follows:

 ```
 {{< highlight bash >}}